marbl/canu/documentation/source/faq.rst

     An alternate approach is to correct all reads (``-correct corOutCoverage=1000``) then assemble 40X of reads picked at random from the ``<prefix>.correctedReads.fasta.gz`` output.

+    More recent Canu versions dynamically select poorly represented sequences to avoid missing short plasmids so this should no longer happen.

 Why do I get less corrected read data than I asked for?
 -------------------------------------